 Gaskets are made of latex rubber which is highly susceptible to drying out over time.
-Regular treatments with 303 Protectant can greatly increase the life of your gaskets.
+Regular treatments with silicone grease or spray can greatly increase the life of your gaskets.
 We recommend coating your gaskets every 4-6 weeks when not in use and every time you get off the water.
-Your entire drytop/suit can also be treated with 303 Protectant to prevent fading and UV degradation.

 - Temperature: Storage temperatures should be kept below 80°F and the material stored away from heaters.

 - Humidity: Moist storage conditions should be avoided.